 - An expert consulted in several sketches of Royal Canadian Air Farce is Professor Ick, an unattractive and horny female scientist.
 She constantly flirts with the interviewers and her explanations always become sexual, usually with pelvic thrusts and moans.
 She sometimes has a male colleague, who tends to act the same way.

 - One episode of The Big Bang Theory has an FBI Agent played by Eliza Dushku interview Leonard, only for her to get annoyed since he's only interested in hitting on her.
 Howard usually fulfills this role, however.

 - Battlestar Galactica included one without a female protagonist to focus on.
 Gaius Baltar is characterized as a brilliant scientist who aspires to having "hot and cold running interns".
 These tendencies are directly responsible for the Colonial military getting almost completely routed in a matter of hours courtesy of a Cylon Honey Trap.

-- Scott from Orphan Black has a crush on Cosima and remains a loyal friend even after it's clear she's interested in someone else.
+- Orphan Black: Scott has a crush on Cosima and remains a loyal friend even after it's clear she's interested in someone else.

 - Fallout 2: One of the possible team acquisitions is the teenage drug wizard Myron.
 He is definitely horny and sleazy, to the point he'll offer a spiked drink a female Player Character with high Charisma and low Intelligence and rape her.

 - Fallout: New Vegas has Dr. Dala in the Old World Blues DLC.
 She and the other doctors each became a Brain in a Jar so they could continue doing SCIENCE!!! after their bodies died.
 Dr. Dala is the only female among the five, and it's been so long since she last had sex (or for that matter, any sensations involving physical touch) that the player can bring Dr. Dala to mental climax just by talking and breathing to her.